tum-ewk/message_ix_south_africa/README.md

-# message_ix_south_africa
+# message_ix South Africa

-This repository will contain the scripts and data after publication of the manuscript: "South Africa After Paris - Fracking Its Way to the NDCs?"
+This repository contains the scripts and data of the manuscript:
+*"South Africa After Paris - Fracking Its Way to the NDCs?"*.

+The folder `db` contains the ixmp-HSQLDB database with the calibrated baseline scenario.

+## Setup Instructions

+Before running or editing scenarios, you need to tell git not to track the changes you make to the local database `db/message_sa`.
+To do so, open a git bash in your local repository (`../message_ix_south_africa` ) and run `git update-index --skip-worktree db/*` .